Kihagyás

 2. In the window that appears, select the "Individual components" tab

-3. In the search box, type "class designer" and then make sure that "Class Designer" is unchecked in the filtered list.
+3. In the search box, type "class designer" and then make sure that "Class Designer" is checked in the filtered list.

 Class diagram support installation

-• The exercise does not include a lecture on the subject.
-At the same time, the exercise builds on basic UML knowledge and the basics of mapping UML class diagrams to code.
+• There is no lecture associated with this laboratory.
+However, the laboratory builds on basic UML knowledge and the principles of mapping UML class diagrams to code.

-• Most of these can be found in the fact sheet
+• Most of these can be found in the course data sheet

-• Information on homework is available on the subject's website.
+• Information about the homework assignments can be found on the course website.

-Using Visual Studio development tool, we will build .NET applications in C#.
+We will create .NET applications in C# using the Visual Studio development tool.
 C# is similar to Java, we will gradually learn the differences.
-The tutorial is guided, with instructions from the tutor, and the tasks are done together.
+The laboratory is guided, and tasks are carried out together based on the instructor's instructions.

 Solution

-❗ It is essential that you follow the lab guide during the lab, it is forbidden (and pointless) to download the ready-made solution.
-However, during subsequent self-practice, it can be useful to review the ready-made solution, so we make it available.
+❗ It is essential to work following the instructor during the lab, it is forbidden (and pointless) to download the final solution.
+However, during subsequent independent practice, it can be useful to review the final solution, so we make it available.

 The solution is available on GitHub.
-The easiest way to download it is to clone it from the command line to your machine using the git clone command:
+The easiest way to download it is to clone it to your computer via the command line using the git clone command:

-You need to have git installed on your machine, more information here.
+You need to have the command-line git installed on your machine, more information here.

-1. Task - Build a "Hello world" .NET console application
+Task 1 - Creating a "Hello world" .NET console application

 The task is to create a C# console application that prints the text "Hello world!" to the console.